-induce interventional realities (L2), and imagining alternate counterfactual realities (L3)
+induce interventional realities (L2), and imagining alternate counterfactual realities (L3).
+Lower levels generally underdetermine higher levels.

 The CausalARC testbed.
 (A) First, SCM M is manually transcribed in Python code.
 (B)